 This 20-minute activity is based on a common framework.

-- Teacher gives students a group of nouns.
+- First, teacher gives students a group of nouns.

-- Students write a few descriptive sentences for each noun.
+- Second, students write a few descriptive sentences for each noun.

-- The teacher reveals a code.
+- Finally, she teacher reveals a code.
 The code explores each student’s character by interpreting the meaning in the writing.

 This version works along that common template.